The Ultimate Guide to Timber Rainscreen Cladding: Planning Your Project

 Choosing a rainscreen cladding size and dimension

 One of the most popular specifications of rainscreen cladding we offer is the clean, contemporary DTC27 profile.
 Each board has a size of 18x94, providing 86mm of cover when installed.
 DTC28 has a larger board, meaning your cladding will cover more surface once installed (136mm per board).
-For a middle ground, our DTC44 profile offers 111mm of cover per board.

 The rainscreen profile you choose will, of course, depend on your aesthetic vision.